rithikagorrepati/comparative-genomics-pipeline/README.md

 ## Overview

-This project analyzed 34 *Campylobacter jejuni* isolates using complementary read-based and assembly-based comparative genomics workflows to evaluate genetic relatedness across isolates.
+This project analyzed 34 Campylobacter jejuni isolates to identify genomic variation and genetically related clusters.
+Complementary read-based and assembly-based workflows were used to compare whether different genomic analysis strategies recovered similar patterns of relatedness.

 Two analytical approaches were implemented: